automl/SMAC3/doc/quickstart.rst

 We register the function to a Target Algorithm Evaluator (TAE_), which communicates between the function to be optimized and *SMAC* by calling the function with the desired configuration and interpreting the output (in this case, simply the score).
-We also call the function to get the default-value.
+We also call the function to get the default value.

 .. literalinclude:: ../examples/svm.py
    :lines: 98-104
    :lineno-match:

-We need a Scenario-object to configure the optimization-process.
+We need a Scenario-object to configure the optimization process.
 We provide a `list of possible options`__ in the scenario.

 __ scenario_